-Dr. George Gale, was, and has remained, director of Namex Ventures Inc. (formerly Namex Explorations Inc.) at the time of the issuance of a cease trade order in May 2015 and Preferred Dental Technologies Inc at the time of the issuance of a cease trade order in November 2019 and their subsequent delisting for failure to file their financial statements with the appropriate securities regulators.
+Dr. George Gale, was, and has remained, director of Namex Ventures Inc. (formerly Namex Explorations Inc.) at the time of the issuance of a cease trade orders in May 2015 and February 2022 and Preferred Dental Technologies Inc. at the time of the issuance of a cease trade orders in November 2019 and January 31, 2020 and their subsequent delisting for failure to file their financial statements with the appropriate securities regulators.
 Both of the cease trade orders were predicated by the inability of management to obtain financing to complete their audits and file their continuous disclosure items on time.